NVIDIA/NeMo/README.md

 by using the mix described in their [paper](https://arxiv.org/pdf/2101.00027.pdf).
-It is recommended to store this repository and the datasets in a file system shared by all the nodes (gpfs) in the case of Slurm based clusters, and in a shared workspace in the case of Base Command Platform based clusters.
+It is recommended to store this repository and the datasets in a file system shared by all the nodes (gpfs) in the case of Slurm based clusters, and in a shared workspace with RW permissions in the case of Base Command Platform based clusters.

 The configuration used for data preparation must be specified in the `conf/config.yaml` file and `run_data_preparation` must be set to `True` to run it.
 The `data_preparation` parameter specifies which file to use for data preparation configuration purposes.
-The default value is set to `download_pile`, which can be found in `conf/data_preparation/download_pile.yaml`.
+The default value is set to `download_gpt3_pile`, which can be found in `conf/data_preparation/download_gpt3_pile.yaml`.
 The parameters can be modified to perform the different tasks and to decide where to store the datasets, vocab, and merge files.